Developing downtown: John Henry's steakhouse and more renovations to the 200 block

 The lease rates on Broad Street range from a low of $650 a month up to more than $2,100 per month.

-"I love downtown and I love bringing these old buildings back to life.
-Some of them have gotten way out of hand over the years," He said.
+“I love downtown and I love bringing these old buildings back to life.
+Some of them have gotten way out of hand over the years,” he said.